datadryad/dryad-app/app/views/stash_engine/pages/_definitions.html.md

   <div>
   <dt>Partnership Agreement.</dt>
-  <dd>An agreement between an entity and Dryad that governs the access to and use of the Dryad Infrastructure and Services by the Partner’s affiliated researchers.</dd>
+  <dd>An agreement between an entity and Dryad, including the Partner Terms, that governs the access to and use of the Dryad Infrastructure and Services by the Partner’s affiliated researchers.</dd>
   </div>

   <div>